Dream, Lift, Animate: From Single Images to Animatable Gaussian Avatars: Related Work

 \textbf{Generating 3D Avatars as Latents.} Learning generative models of humans in a structured latent space enables controllable synthesis and supports downstream tasks such as few-shot reconstruction, inpainting, and editing.
 Early 3D methods map latent codes to implicit fields~\cite{dong2023ag3d, bergman2022gnarf, hong2023evad} or SDFs~\cite{noguchi2022unsupervised, zhang2023getavatar, deepsdf}, often using tri-plane features and adversarial supervision.
-To improve pose control and spatial detail, recent works incorporate body model priors~\cite{loper2015smpl, pavlakos2019smplx} and structure latents accordingly~\cite{hu2024structldm, chen2023primdiffusion, abdal2023gaussian, kolotouros2024avatarpopup, hong2023evad, men2024en3d}.
+To improve pose control and spatial detail, recent works incorporate body priors~\cite{loper2015smpl, pavlakos2019smplx} with structured latents~\cite{hu2024structldm, chen2023primdiffusion, abdal2023gaussian, kolotouros2024avatarpopup, hong2023evad, men2024en3d}.
 However, these methods still fall short in texture realism and often rely on optimization-based inversion~\cite{10.1145/3658162, roich2021pivotal} for image/text conditioning.
-In contrast, our method directly maps an input image to a compact, UV-aligned avatar latent that naturally supports animation, editing, and even avatar interpolation.
+In contrast, our method directly maps an input image to a compact, UV-aligned avatar latent that naturally supports animation, editing, and even interpolation.